oracle/odpi/doc/src/private_structs/dpiVar.rst

 :func:`dpiStmt_bindByName()` or the function :func:`dpiStmt_bindByPos()`.
 They
 can also be used for fetching data from the database by calling the function :func:`dpiStmt_define()`.
-All of the attributes of the structure :ref:`dpiBaseType` are included in this structure in addition to the ones specific to this structure described below.
+All of the attributes of the structure :ref:`dpiBaseType<dpiBaseType>` are included in this structure in addition to the ones specific to this structure described below.

 .. member:: dpiConn \*dpiVar.conn

-    Specifies a pointer to the :ref:`dpiConn` structure which was used to create the variable.
+    Specifies a pointer to the :ref:`dpiConn<dpiConn>` structure which was used to create the variable.

 .. member:: const dpiOracleType \*dpiVar.type

-    Specifies a pointer to a :ref:`dpiOracleType` structure which identifies the type of Oracle data that is being represented by this variable.
+    Specifies a pointer to a :ref:`dpiOracleType<dpiOracleType>` structure which identifies the type of Oracle data that is being represented by this variable.

 .. member:: dpiNativeTypeNum dpiVar.nativeTypeNum

     Specifies the native type which will be used to transfer data from the calling application or driver to the Oracle database or which will be used to transfer data from the database.
-It will be one of the values from the enumeration :ref:`dpiNativeTypeNum`.
+It will be one of the values from the enumeration :ref:`dpiNativeTypeNum<dpiNativeTypeNum>`.

 .. member:: uint32_t dpiVar.maxArraySize